DhruthiB/forge_ver1.0/docs/bench_custom_cmd.md

-## How are Frappe Framework commands available via bench?
+## How are Stylo Framework commands available via forge?

-bench utilizes `frappe.utils.bench_manager` to get the framework's as well as those of any custom commands written in application installed in the Frappe environment.
-Currently, with *version 12* there are commands related to the scheduler, sites, translations and other utils in Frappe inherited by bench.
+forge utilizes `stylo.utils.forge_manager` to get the framework's as well as those of any custom commands written in application installed in the Stylo environment.
+Currently, with *version 12* there are commands related to the scheduler, sites, translations and other utils in Stylo inherited by forge.

-## Can I add CLI commands in my custom app and call them via bench?
+## Can I add CLI commands in my custom app and call them via forge?

-Along with the framework commands, Frappe's `bench_manager` module also searches for any commands in your custom applications.
-Thereby, bench communicates with the respective bench's Frappe which in turn checks for available commands in all of the applications.
+Along with the framework commands, Stylo's `forge_manager` module also searches for any commands in your custom applications.
+Thereby, forge communicates with the respective forge's Stylo which in turn checks for available commands in all of the applications.

-To make your custom command available to bench, just create a `commands` module under your parent module and write the command with a click wrapper and a variable commands which contains a list of click functions, which are your own commands.
+To make your custom command available to forge, just create a `commands` module under your parent module and write the command with a click wrapper and a variable commands which contains a list of click functions, which are your own commands.
 The directory structure may be visualized as:

 ```
-frappe-bench
+stylo-forge
 |──apps
-    |── frappe
+    |── stylo
     ├── custom_app
     │   ├── README.md
     │   ├── custom_app